Canon EF 50mm lens: EF50mm 1.8 II

 The EF50mm 1.8 II replaced the EF50mm 1.8 in 1991, until it was replaced by the EF50mm 1.8 STM version in 2015.

 The EF50mm 1.8 II lens has a plastic lens mount, as opposed to the metal one on the original EF50mm 1.8.
 The manual focusing ring from the original was replaced by a very small thin focusing ring on the front tip of the lens, and the distance scale and the IR focusing label were removed.
-However the lens does not suffer from rotating front lens element and can be used with polarizing filters.
+However the lens does not suffer from a rotating front lens element and can be used with polarizing filters.
 The optics for both lenses are identical, with 6 elements in 5 groups and a 5 blade diaphragm, and both lenses have a 52mm filter thread.

 Because of its low price and sharp optical quality, this lens earned the nicknames 'nifty fifty' and 'plastic fantastic'.
 When shooting at f/1.8, it offers a very shallow depth of field which is beneficial for isolating subjects against a blurred background (bokeh).